Chapter 32:

 ‘I don’t know.
 Can you make it up to me? ♡Mutsuki♡?’

 Shigure met Mutsuki’s eyes and smiled suggestively.
 She raised a hand to touch his lips, this time, no barrier stopped her.
-It took Youchan’s heart, mind, soul and absolutely everything else left in her to not open up a portal underneath Shigure’s feet, sending her straight to hell.
+It took Youchan’s heart, mind, soul and absolutely everything else left in her to not open up a portal underneath Shigure’s feet to send her straight to hell.

 ‘Was it wise for me to let you live?’

 Something in the air snapped.
-Eight little auras flared in unison, as natural as breathing.
+Eight little auras flared in unison.
 Without a word, they rose from the tatami and moved around Mutsuki in a loose but unmistakable protective crescent.

 Sumire at the center, ready to bark orders.
 Akashi and Honey flanking Mutsuki like loyal wolves.
 Gon and Mon bristling like fireworks.
 Kishin clutching his bat but chin high.
 Meow tiny but present.
 Kojiro sharp as a drawn blade behind Youchan.

-Shigure’s elite students immediately responded, stepping into their polished formation.
+Shigure’s elite students immediately responded and stepped into their polished attack formation.
 Perfect angles.
 Perfect spacing.
 Perfect posture.
 Two tiny armies faced each other.

-Mutsuki whispered, ‘Please don’t fight.
+Mutsuki announced, ‘Please don’t fight.
 Please don’t fight.
 Please don’t fight.’

-‘You know,’ she said with a scoff, ‘your class is spirited.
+‘You know,’ she scoffed, ‘your class is spirited.
 I’ll give you that.
 But darling, spirit is not enough.
 When the world looks at them, it will see untrained powers, instability, and lack of future.’

 Mutsuki’s jaw clenched.

-‘And when the world looks at you,’ she continued, eyes lowered to meet each student, ‘it sees a talent wasted.
+‘And when the world looks at you,’ she continued, ‘it sees a talent wasted.
 A tainted prodigy who ran.
 A vampire hiding in a shrine.
 A teacher playing make-believe with broken children.’

-Youchan took a step forward, but Mutsuki was already moving.
-He crouched in front of Meow, cupping her cheek, shielding her from Shigure’s line of sight.
+Youchan took a step forward, but Mutsuki moved quicker.
+He gently pushed Shigure away and crouched in front of Meow.
+He cupped her cheek.

 ‘You’re not broken.’